highchair/artinruins-com/links.md

 In many ways, the precursor to ArtInRuins, set in [Detroit, Michigan](https://detroityes.com/).
 Many, many fabulous ruins located here.

-### Inventory of Octagon, Hexagon, and Round Houses

-Exactly what it sounds like — [a country-wide list of all the octagon plan houses listed by state](https://www.octagon.bobanna.com/).
-A great resource for browsing around, with some interesting links in Rhode Island.

 ### Opacity

 [An urban exploration site](https://www.opacity.us/) with location features from all over New England and Maryland and a great exploration of the Staten Island Ferry graveyard.
 Part of a collection of sites that are called “Ruin Porn” in some circles — definitely a web ring you can get lost in.